Military history of Algeria: Ottoman Algeria

 Naval engagements during this period saw new ships like the caravel, the galeass, the galleon, the frigate, and the ship of the line.
 With sailpower more commonly driving ships on the open ocean, navigation beyond shore became more important.
 Cannon became more powerful.
 Island bases and coastal forts retained strategic significance and fighting and military planning reflected this reality.
-Port cities were often guarded by a fort at each end, with wall-shielded docks ready for defending forces' fighters to board their ships and sally (military) forth, or to provide cover if enemy fire became too heavily concentrated.
-European powers built star forts to better withstand cannonfire.
+Port cities were often guarded by a fort at each end, with wall-shielded docks ready for defending forces' fighters to board their ships and sally forth, or to provide cover if enemy fire became too heavily concentrated.
+European powers built star forts to better withstand cannon fire.
 Observers in North Africa mirrored this trend.
+Kasbahs and other structures were rebuilt with thicker walls and more embrasures, often made from mudbrick, both to better support the weight of more cannon and provide better protection behind cover for the gun crews while loading and for other defenders, and to avoid shattering as some types of stone walls do under besieging cannon bombardment.
+Powder magazines were covered with reinforced roofs or moved underground to prevent heated shot or other heat sources from igniting them.
+The Negro Fort defenders in Spanish Florida provide an example of why such precautions were needed.
+European raiders and rival Muslim states might spy on an Algerian fort, hoping to find an exposed magazine.

 Pirates continued to operate in small oar-driven boats without fixed masts to give them away while coming up on shore or alongside larger vessels.
 Larger pirate vessels were also in use.
 Boarding parties swung on ropes to reach the target deck or rigging, or extended hook-ended planks to walk across, a boarding tactic in use since at least the time of the First Punic War.
 Ribbed planks or rope ladders offered a way up the sides of much steeper ships.
 Boarders could expect incoming swivel gun fire, and grapeshot loaded in heavier guns if the boarded vessel had time to raise the alarm.